 Cool off with a refreshing iced tea made with black tea and dried lavender.
-It’s easy to make at home using 5 ingredients.
+It’s easy to make this caffeinated drink at home using 5 ingredients.

 Lavender Iced Tea